iyreshot/Modlist/README.md

 ## Overview:

-### Lyra is a fantasy Skyrim modlist that offers bright and vibrant visuals with Gameplay overhauls from EnaiSaion and BFCO Combat.
+### Lyra is a cozy Skyrim modlist that offers fantastic low-fantasy visuals with a mix of Gameplay overhauls and BFCO Combat.

 ***